 7) Launch and Support Your App

-After your app is fully developed, you should publish them in the App Store and Google Play store.
-You should create an account with apple, which cost around $99/year and an account with the Google Play Store, which cost around $25/year.
-Once your app is live in the store, you should closely monitor all the reviews and feedback you get from your customers.
-As you receive the feedback, you can start planning for an upgrade to cater to your customers better.
+When you have a fully developed app, you should publish them in the App Store and Google Play store.
+You should create an account with apple that can cost around $99/year and an account with Google Play Store that can cost around $25/year.
+Once your app is live in the store, you should closely monitor all the reviews and feedback that you receive from your customers.
+The feedback will act as a motivator to you and your wallet app.
+When you receive the feedback, you can start planning for an upgrade to cater to your customers better.
+Their valuable suggestion will help you to make your mobile wallet app more appealing.
+We are one of the Chicago’s leading app developers, developing and launching mobile apps since 2009.
+Hire us to Design, Develop and Launch a mobile app.